In-N-Out Burger: Advertising

-Like other fast-food chains, In-N-Out uses roadside billboards that attract customers to the nearest location.
+Like other fast-food chains, In-N-Out uses roadside billboards that direct customers to the nearest location.
 Billboard ads display an image of the trademarked Double-Double burger.
 The chain uses short radio commercials, often limited to the song "In-N-Out, In-N-Out.
 That's what a hamburger's all about."
 Television commercials, which are less common, feature the hamburger's visual appeal.
 In-N-Out seldom uses celebrities in ads, although John Cleese and John Goodman have voiced radio spots.
 In the past, the Snyders also sponsored Christmas music programming with voice-overs expressing the meaning of the holiday.

 In addition to commercials, In-N-Out benefits from enthusiastic fans who talk to each other.
-For many years, it has given customers free bumper stickers, which simply say "In-N-Out Burger" but are commonly modified to say "In-N Out urge".
+For many years, it has given customers free bumper stickers, which simply say "In-N-Out Burger" but are commonly modified to say "In-N-Out urge".
 The company helps devoted customers advertise its brand by selling souvenir clothing with the In-N-Out logo.
 Celebrity fans and free endorsements in mass media also promote the business.
 When Heisman Trophy winner and Ohio State quarterback Troy Smith raved about In-N-Out cheeseburgers during a press conference before the 2007 BCS National Championship Game, a senior executive said: "It does not get much better than that for us.
 We're kind of a small company, and we do not have any celebrity endorsers.
 But I think we just got the best one we could have."
 Huell Howser was allowed, in what is believed to be a first, to film with his television cameras inside a store for a California's Gold Special.
 The show also included a behind-the-scenes tour of the In-N-Out Headquarters.
 Gift items are sold at an In-N-Out "Company Store" near the chain's birthplace in Baldwin Park, California.
 A replica of the first store from 1948 was unveiled near the original site in 2014.